-Overwatering can be as damaging as under watering.
+Over-watering can be as damaging as under-watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.

-Remove any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In late winter or early spring, prune to remove any overlapping branches or unwanted growth coming from the base of the plant.
+Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
+In early spring, each plant may be trimmed as desired to control its size and shape.